eProsima/Fast-DDS-monitor/docs/rst/user_manual/explorer_panel.rst

 Logical Panel
 =============
 This panel displays all the :ref:`logical_entities` being monitored.
-The DDS domains monitored by Fast DDS Monitor those specified by the user (see :ref:`monitor_domain`).
+The DDS domains monitored by DDS Monitor those specified by the user (see :ref:`monitor_domain`).
 No additional domains will or can be discovered beyond these, as domains cannot be dynamically discovered and must be predefined.
 Therefore, this panel will only update the information.
 For example, having enabled the monitoring of Domain X,